Colloquium: Spin-orbit effects in superconducting hybrid structures: Background

 \subsection{Spin--orbit coupling}

-SOC is an interaction between the motion of an electron and its spin, and stems from the fact that in the reference frame of the electron, it is the positively charged lattice that moves.
+Coupling between the motion of an electron and its spin stems from the fact that in the reference frame of the electron, it is the positively charged lattice that moves.
 Moving charges create a magnetic field, which may couple to the electron spin.
-Hence, in a Lorentz-invariant formulation, a SOC term emerges, as shown in the Dirac equation~\cite{dirac_proc_28}
+In a Lorentz-invariant formulation, a SOC term emerges, as shown in the Dirac equation~\cite{dirac_proc_28}